Atomic-superfluid heat engines controlled by twisted light: Theoretical model

+where $U_0=g_a^2/\Delta_a$ denotes the single-photon light shift, with $g_a$ being the single-atom coupling and $\Delta_a$ being the atomic detuning.
+It is noteworthy that the control tones are classical coherent drives tuned near the same cavity resonance at frequency $\omega_0$ and populate a single quantized intracavity mode \cite{Aspelmeyer_2014} described by the operators $\hat{a}$ and $\hat{a}^\dagger$, satisfying $[\hat{a},\hat{a}^\dagger]=1$; in the rotating frame of one tone, the other one appears as a drive oscillating at the beat frequency $\delta=\omega_{L2}-\omega_{L1}$.

-where the terms signify the rotational kinetic energy, detuned cavity energy, optical-lattice potential, control-field drive, and signal-field drive, respectively.
-The parameters appearing above are the control laser detuning from cavity resonance $\Delta_0 = \omega_L - \omega_0$, the two-photon detuning $\delta = \omega_p - \omega_L$, and $U_0 = g_a^2/\Delta_a$, where $g_a$ is the single-atom-photon coupling and $\Delta_a$ is the atomic detuning.
-In the above, $(a,a^\dagger)$ satisfying $[a,a^\dagger] = 1$ are the annihilation and creation operators for the intracavity field.
-The optical lattice formed by the control field causes Bragg scattering of atoms from their initial rotational mode with winding number $L_{p}$ to side modes with winding numbers $L_p \pm 2n\ell$ ($n = 1, 2,\cdots$).
-The optical fields are blue-detuned far from the atomic resonance, making these diffractive effects weak enough so that it suffices to consider only $n=1$, leading to the following ansatz for the atomic field operator:
+The optical lattice formed by the control field causes Bragg scattering of atoms from their initial rotational mode with winding number $L_{p}$ to sidemodes with winding numbers $L_p\pm 2n\ell$ ($n=1,2,\cdots$).
+The optical fields are in the far-blue-detuned regime with respect to the atomic resonance making these diffractive effects weak so that it suffices to keep only $n=1$, leading to the ansatz